naughtygopher/goapp/README.md

 All the SQL schemas required by the project in this directory.
 This is not nested inside individual package because it's not consumed by the application at all.
 Also the fact that, actual consumers of the schema (developers, DB maintainers etc.) are varied.
 It's better to make it easier for all the audience rather than just developers.
 Even if you use NoSQL databases, your application would need some sort of schema to function, which can still be maintained inside this.

+I've recently started using [sqlc](https://sqlc.dev/) for code generation for all SQL interactions (and love it!).
+I use [Squirrel](https://github.com/Masterminds/squirrel) whenever I need to dynamically build queries.
+E.g. when updating a table, you want to update only certain columns based on the input.
+Also, this is a recommendation from a friend for maintaining SQL migrations, though I've never used it myself, [Goose](https://github.com/pressly/goose).

 ## main.go

 Finally the `main package`.
 I prefer putting the `main.go` file outside as shown here.
 No non-sense, straight up `go run main.go` would start the application (provided the required configurations are available). 'main' is probably going to be the ugliest package where all conventions and separation of concerns are broken, but this is acceptable.
 The responsibility of main package is one and only one, **get things started**.

 `cmd` directory can be added in the root for adding multiple commands.
-This is usually required *when there are multiple modes of interacting with the application*. i.e. HTTP server, CLI application etc. In which case each usecase can be initialized and started with subpackages under `cmd`.
+This is usually required *when there are multiple modes of interacting with the application*. i.e. HTTP server, CLI etc. In which case each usecase can be initialized and started with subpackages under `cmd`.
 Even though Go advocates fewer use of packages, I would give higher precedence for separation of concerns at a package level to keep things tidy.

 ## Error handling

 After years of trying different approaches, I finally caved and a created custom [error handling package](https://github.com/bnkamalesh/errors) to make troubleshooting and responding to APIs easier, p.s: it's a drop-in replacement for Go builtin errors.
 More often than not, we log full details of errors and then respond to the API with a cleaner/friendly message.
 If you end-up using the [errors](https://github.com/bnkamalesh/errors) package, there's only one thing to follow.
-Any error returned by an external (external to the project) should be wrapped using the respective helper method. e.g. `errors.InternalErr(err, "<user friendly message>")` where err is the original error returned by the external package.
+Any error returned by an external (external to the project/repository) should be wrapped using the respective helper method. e.g. `errors.InternalErr(err, "<user friendly message>")` where err is the original error returned by the external package.
 If not using the custom error package, then you would have to annotate all the errors with relevant context info. e.g. `fmt.Errorf("<more info> %w", err)`.
 Though if you're annotating errors all the way, the user response has still to be handled separately.
 In which case, HTTP status code and the custom messages are better handled in the handlers layer.

 ## Dependency flow
 <p align="center">
 <img src="https://user-images.githubusercontent.com/1092882/104085767-f5999100-5277-11eb-808a-5fd9b6776ad6.png" alt="Dependency flow between the layers" width="768px"/>
 </p>

 ## Integrating with ELK APM

 I've been a fan of ELK APM when I first laid my eyes on it.
 The integration is super easy as well.
 In the sample app, you can check `internal/server/http.go:NewService` how APM is enabled.
 Once you have ELK APM setup, you need to provide the following configuration for it work.